 Understanding Dog Aggression - Lionheart K9 - Dog and Puppy Training in Carroll, Frederick and Baltimore Counties in Maryland

-Although dog aggression can be pathological, it is rare.
-The vast majority of dogs that behave aggressively do so because they have been compelled to believe they are in danger.
+Although aggression in dogs can be pathological, it is rare.
+The vast majority of dogs that behave aggressively do so because they think they are in danger.

 Defensive aggression is an enormous problem in domestic dogs and one that defies quick resolution.
 Not because aggression cannot be mitigated, but because there are so many tiny nuances that influence it.
-Having the skill to recognize triggers takes effort and time, and many owners fail to perceive their dogs intentions before it’s too late.
+Having the skill to recognize triggers takes effort and time.
+Many owners fail to perceive their dogs intentions before it’s too late.

 The misnomer that dogs act ‘without provocation’ is inherently false.
 There are very few dogs that act without purpose.
-Instinct drives mechanics, and a dog that is menacing another dog or even a human is doing so for a very good reason.
+Instinct drives mechanics, and a dog that is acting aggressively is doing so for a very good reason.
+In the dog’s mind, anyway.

-The dog may be the only one that knows what provoked him, but I assure you, he or she has created justification in their mind for the act.
+The dog may be the only one who knows what provoked that behavior.
+I can assure you, the dog feels justified for that behavior.

-TRAINING does not cause dog aggression, however poor timing and inappropriate reinforcement of incompatible behaviors certainly does.
+TRAINING does not create aggressive dogs.
+Poor timing and inappropriate reinforcement of incompatible behaviors certainly does.

-The owner that relies on compulsion to ‘train’ aggression out of a dog is going to end up with more orifices than he started with, and the trainer that thinks the use of food is going to reform Hannibal Lechter is… inadequately prepared.
+The owner that relies on compulsion to ‘train’ aggression out of a dog is going to end up with more orifices than they started with.
+The trainer that thinks the use of food is going to reform Hannibal Lechter is… inadequately prepared.

-Dog aggression is a manifestation of a physical or perceived physical threat to the animal itself, some thing, place or some one it values.
+Dog aggression is a manifestation of a potential physical threat to the animal itself, or something it values.

-It doesn’t take much to trigger defensive aggression, and I believe it’s time we start thinking in terms of what drives the behavior and address that first, before labeling dogs as inherently defective for engaging in behaviors they are instinctively predisposed to.
+It doesn’t take much to trigger defensive aggression.
+I believe it’s time we start thinking in terms of what drives the behavior and address that first, before labeling dogs as inherently defective for engaging in behaviors they are instinctively predisposed to.

-Dogs are not *food* aggressive, *dog* aggressive or *human* aggressive.
-They are either defensively aggressive (protecting self or property) or offensively aggressive (instigating and advancing).
+Dogs are not food-aggressive, *dog* aggressive, or human-aggressive.
+They are either defensively aggressive (protecting self or property) or offensively aggressive (initiating and advancing).

 Know the difference.
 The vast majority of aggressive acts can be eliminated simply by knowing what causes them and by creating confidence in the dog.